Diabetic Diet (cont.)

 How much is a serving of milk

-A diabetes teacher can help you with your meal plan.
+A nutritionist that specializes in a diet for people with diabetes can help you with your meal plan.

 What are healthy ways to have milk?